wp-plugins/woocommerce-multilingual/readme.txt

 3. Multiple currencies

 == Changelog ==

+= 3.6.1 =
+* Updated the taxonomy translation synchronization to be compatible with WPML 3.2
+* Bug fix: the notice that shows up on the general settings page when the default language is not English did not hide when it was dismissed.
+* Bug fix: after adding a new currency and reloading the page, the new currency was gone.
+Also the exchange rate was wrong after re-adding teh currency.
+* Bug fix: an incorrect currency was being passed to the payment gateway when paying for an order created in the backend.
+* Bug fix: the prices in the custom currencies were not saved when a product was published.
+* Bug fix: extra backslashes were added when translating custom attribute name in products.
+* Bug fix: custom product categories template was not working as expected
+* Bug fix: updating WordPress language packs was not working when using custom locale codes in WPML
+* Bug fix: Variable products returned error in secondary language "This product is currently out of stock and unavailable."
+* Bug fix: The publishing date was not updating on translation when changed on the product in the original language
+* Bug fix: Attributes with the value "0" value were not displayed on the front end
+* Bug fix: Modified Free shipping label could not be translated
+* Bug fix: When editing product translations it was possible to save an empty slug.

 = 3.6 =
 * Added the ability to edit the slugs of the translated products in the products editor